|Degrees:||B.A. (Brock), M.A., Ph.D. (Toronto)|

 I am willing and able to supervise in the following areas.

-Theoretical: Michel Foucault, Pierre Bourdieu, Bruno Latour, Nikolas Rose, feminism, anarchist criminology, post-structuralism, queer theory, cultural criminology, theories of subjectivity, cultural criminology, visual criminology, law and the sensorium.
+Theoretical: Michel Foucault, Pierre Bourdieu, Bruno Latour, Nikolas Rose, bell hooks, Sara Ahmed, Angela Davis, feminism, anarchist criminology, post-structuralism, queer theory, cultural criminology, theories of subjectivity, cultural criminology, visual criminology, law and the sensorium.

-Substantive: Addictions, mental illness, violence against women, hate crimes, prisons, court processes, judges, scientific evidence, sensational crimes, surveillance, the politics of crime control, sex trade, health and the law, reproductive rights, assisted reproduction.
+Substantive: Addictions, mental illness, gender based violence, hate crimes, prisons, lived experiences of incarceration, prison abolition, court processes, judges, scientific evidence, sensational crimes, prisoners’ rights, surveillance, the politics of crime control, sex trade, health and the law, reproductive rights, assisted reproduction.

-Moore, Dawn and Rashmee Singh (forthcoming).
+Moore, Dawn and Rashmee Singh (2014).
 “Seeing Crime: Photographing the Victim of Domestic Violence.”
 In Robert and Dufresne (eds).
 Criminology and Actor Network Theory.
 London: Ashgate.

 Moore, Dawn and Hideyuki Hirai.
 (2014).
 “Outcasts, performers and true believers: Responsibilized subjects of criminal justice.”
 In Theoretical Criminology.